2014 FIBA Basketball World Cup Group C: Dominican Republic vs. United States

-This was the second meeting between the Dominican Republic and the USA in the World Cup.
+This was the second meeting between the Dominican Republic and the US in the World Cup.
 The Americans won the first match-up at the 1978 FIBA World Championship.
 The Americans won in their last competitive game against the Dominicans at the 2005 FIBA Americas Championship.

 4 September

 Finland vs. New Zealand

 This was the first competitive game between Finland and New Zealand.

 Ukraine vs. United States

 This was the first competitive game between Ukraine and the USA.

 Turkey vs. Dominican Republic

 This was the first competitive game between Turkey and the Dominican Republic.